School and classroom visits on five continents

 My twin brother and I, my sister-in-law and my wife take a private trip "down under".
 On Stewart Island (at the southernmost tip of the South Island - only Antarctica comes after that! - we visit a small village school with 17 pupils and discover state-of-the-art departmental teaching in a class with years 0 to 7.

-We are impressed by the integration of the village's Maori children.
-The little girl in the photo is the leader in her department.
-The older pupils in her class also do what she says.
+We are particularly impressed by how well the Māori children from the village have been integrated.
+The little girl in the photo is the one who calls the shots in her class.
+Even the older pupils in her class of pupils do as she says.

 (4) Greenland (2008) - The lost generation